vorpalnet/blade/services/hold/README.md

 when the caller didn't state one.
 Multipart offers (SIPREC-style) are handled; the answer is always plain `application/sdp`.

-BYE and CANCEL tear the leg down; any other method gets `405` with an accurate `Allow` header — a single-leg UAS has no peer to forward to.
+BYE and CANCEL tear the dialog down; any other method gets `405` with an accurate `Allow` header — a single-dialog UAS has no peer to forward to.

-There is no "resume" operation here: a parked leg resumes when whoever routed it here re-INVITEs it with a live offer.
+There is no "resume" operation here: a parked dialog resumes when whoever routed it here re-INVITEs it with a live offer.
 The inactive-answer builder is reusable framework code (`CallflowHold.inactiveAnswerFor`) — the [TPCC service](../tpcc/README.md) uses it to park newly created dialogs.